-Here you will find Restaurants of world fame, Hotels and Inns of renown, a distillery of distinction and brewers of well travelled ales.
+Here you will find Restaurants of world fame, Hotels and Inns of renown, distilleries of distinction and brewers of well travelled ales.

 An incredibly diverse range of artists and craftsmen live and work in the area, offering a fascinating and eclectic blend of traditional and contemporary products inspired by unique island light.